-The ballot paper must be accompanied by a legible photocopy of the shareholder's identity card or, in the case of a shareholder that is a legal person, it must be signed by whoever legally represents it, with the signature recognised in that capacity.
+The letter must be accompanied by a legible photocopy of the shareholder's national or foreign identification document and, in the case of a shareholder that is a legal entity, it must be signed by the legal representative, with the signature recognised in that capacity.
 The letter should also contain proof of the inscription, on behalf of the shareholder, in a book-entry securities account, of the shares with which he/she intends to exercise the right to vote.

-The sending of that bulletin does not exempt the shareholder from sending, in writing (i.e. by letter or email), his intention to participate in the General Shareholders Meeting, within the due deadline published for that effect, and until the end of the day of the fifth trading day prior to the date of the General Shareholders Meeting, a statement issued by the broker the service of registering the shares has been assigned to.
+The sending of this letter with the voting declaration does not exempt the shareholder from sending, in writing (i.e. by letter or email), his intention to participate in the General Meeting, within the period published for due purposes, and until the end of the 5th trading day prior to the date of the General Meeting, a declaration issued by the financial intermediary entrusted with the service of registering the shares in an account.

-- The specific proposal it is intended for.
+- The specific proposal to which it refers;

-- The votes cast by post shall be counted as negative votes in what concerns the proposals for resolutions that were submitted after the date on which those same votes were cast.
+- Postal votes count as negative votes in relation to deliberative proposals presented subsequent to the date on which those votes were issued.

-The counting of votes cast by post shall be performed by the Board of the General Shareholders Meeting, by adding them to the votes cast in the Meeting.
+Postal votes will be scrutinised by the Board of the General Meeting, by adding them to the votes cast at the Meeting.